-We recommend: Make sure your address is uptodate and make your page a “service” page that way you can add services you offer tab with the price for potential customers.
-Posts should include a photo or photos at least and create a storybook of work completed, schedule your posts around 6-9pm for the best effect.
+We recommend: Make sure your address is up to date and make your page a “service” page that way you can add a services tab with the price for customers.
+Posts should include a photo and create a storybook of work completed, schedule your posts often around 6-9pm for further reach.

 Customers will be looking…

-Often when making a big decision a customer will call on a recommendation but still check your social media (likely Facebook, being most popular) to see previous work to compare.
+Often when making a big decision a customer will call on a recommendation but still check your social media (likely Facebook, being most popular for homeowners) to see previous work.
 Take quality pictures of your jobs, more the merrier, to post on Facebook this makes you look busy and shows off the quality service you provide.
 If a potential customer visits your page and you haven’t posted in a month they could go to someone who has.

 Visuals are key.